sayam9901/qilin-react-dev-challenge/README.md

-# Qilin Software Lab - Junior React Developer Pre-Assessment

-Welcome to the Junior React Developer pre-assessment for Qilin Software Lab.
-This assessment is designed to evaluate your React.js skills.
-Please follow the instructions below to complete the assessment.

-## Task Overview

-### 1. Form Validation (File: RegistrationForm.js)

-Create a React component named RegistrationForm that includes a form for user registration.
-Implement form validation to ensure that the user enters a valid email address, a password with at least 8 characters, and a matching password confirmation.
-Provide appropriate error messages.

-### 2. API Integration and Display (File: GitHubUser.js)

-Build a React component named GitHubUser that takes a GitHub username as a prop and fetches the user's information from the GitHub API.
-Display the user's profile picture, username, and a list of repositories.
-Handle loading and error states gracefully.

-### 3. Context API for Theme (File: ThemeSwitcher.js)

-Implement a theme-switching feature using the Context API.
-Create a ThemeContext that manages the current theme (light or dark).
-Build two child components, LightTheme and DarkTheme, that display content differently based on the selected theme.
-Include a button in a parent component to toggle between themes.

-### 4. Higher-Order Component (HOC) (File: Logger.js)

-Develop a higher-order component named `Logger` that logs the lifecycle methods of a wrapped component.
-Wrap a simple component with the `Logger` HOC and observe the lifecycle events in the console.

-### 5. Routing and Lazy Loading (Files: App.js, Home.js, About.js)

-Set up a React application with routing and lazy loading for optimized performance.
-Create two pages, `Home` and `About`, and use React Router to navigate between them.

-## Getting Started

-1. Fork this repository to your GitHub account.
-2. Clone the forked repository to your local machine.
-3. Navigate to the project directory: `cd Qilin-React-Dev-Challenge`.
-4. Install dependencies: `npm install` or `yarn install`.

-## Task Implementation

-1. Open each respective file (`RegistrationForm.js`, `GitHubUser.js`, `ThemeSwitcher.js`, `Logger.js`, `App.js`, `Home.js`, `About.js`).
-2. Implement the required tasks in each file as per the provided instructions.
-3. Ensure that your code is clean, organized, and follows React best practices.
-4. Test your components thoroughly to ensure correctness.

-## Submission

-1. Commit and push your changes to your GitHub repository.
-2. Share the repository link with the Qilin Software Lab hiring team within 48hrs after receiving this assessment.
-3. Include a README.md file in your repository with any additional notes or explanations about your code.

-Good luck!
-If you have any questions or need clarification, feel free to reach out.

-Best regards,
-Himanshu Barmola
-Frontend Tech Lead,
-Qilin Software Lab
+This project contains various React components developed for different tasks.

+Instructions
+Clone the repository to your local machine:

+git clone <repository_url>
+Navigate to the project directory:

+cd react-components-project
+Install dependencies using npm or yarn:

+npm install
+or
+yarn install
+Run the development server:

+npm start
+This will start the development server and open the application in your default web browser.
+If it doesn't open automatically, you can access it at http://localhost:3000.

+Components
+1. Navbar Component
+Description:
+A simple React navbar component with navigation links for Home and About pages using React Router.

+How to Use:
+The navbar component is styled using inline CSS for simplicity.
+You can customize the styles according to your preferences by modifying the styles in the Navbar.js file.
+The project uses React Router for handling navigation between different pages.
+Make sure you have react-router-dom installed as a dependency.
+You can add more routes and pages as needed by extending the App.js file and creating additional components.
+2. Theme Switcher Component
+Description:
+A theme-switching feature implemented using the Context API.
+It includes a ThemeContext that manages the current theme (light or dark) and child components (LightTheme and DarkTheme) that display content differently based on the selected theme.
+A button in a parent component is used to toggle between themes.

+How to Use:
+The ThemeSwitcher component provides a button to toggle between light and dark themes.
+The LightTheme and DarkTheme components consume the theme context to render content differently based on the selected theme.
+The entire application is wrapped with ThemeProvider to make the theme context available throughout the component tree.
+3. Higher-Order Component (HOC)
+Description:
+A higher-order component named Logger that logs the lifecycle methods of a wrapped component.
+It wraps a simple component with the Logger HOC and observes the lifecycle events in the console.

+How to Use:
+The Logger HOC logs lifecycle methods such as componentDidMount, componentDidUpdate, and componentWillUnmount of the wrapped component.
+It can be applied to any component by wrapping it with Logger.
+4. Routing and Lazy Loading
+Description:
+A React application with two pages, Home and About, implemented using React Router for navigation.
+Lazy loading is implemented for the About page to optimize the initial loading performance.

+How to Use:
+The application provides navigation between the Home and About pages using React Router.
+Lazy loading is applied to the About page to load it asynchronously, improving initial loading performance.
+Additional Notes
+First time implementing the Lazy loading
+But overall Tasks for that much hard i would say